-In choosing which GCP region to host your application there are multiple considerations.
+In choosing which Google Cloud region to host your application, there are multiple considerations:

-- The price of services also differs from region to region.
+- The price of services differs from region to region.

-- The electricity used to power your application may have a different carbon intensity.
+- The electricity used to power your application might have a different carbon intensity.

-This document will explain how to include carbon emissions characteristics into the location choice for your Google Cloud Platform services.
+This document explains how to include carbon emissions characteristics into the location choice for your Google Cloud services.

 A carbon-free cloud for our customers